Published January 4, 2023

 A commitment to helping each other and the children in need of access to high quality heart care

 In my time with Children’s HeartLink, I’ve seen the difference being made.
 I’ve heard my colleagues share virtual training successes, I’ve heard about the children’s lives impacted and I’ve heard about the impact we can have at our two new partner sites in Bangladesh and Brazil, National Heart Foundation Hospital and Research Institute and Recife: Real Hospital Português, respectively.
+I’ve even shared these successes with our funders.

 When I traveled to Malaysia, I witnessed first-hand the difference Children’s HeartLink is making on the ground.
-I’ve witnessed the connection that’s formed between medical volunteer teams and the medical staff at partner hospitals.
+I witnessed the connection that’s formed between medical volunteer teams and the medical staff at partner hospitals.
 I witnessed the medical community learning with and from each other.
 I witnessed the teams sharing vital, everyday life-saving information about how to care for children with heart disease.
 I witnessed the teams discuss care at the babies’ bedsides.
 I witnessed babies begin to flourish once more.
 I witnessed the commitment of these medical professionals to provide the highest quality of care for their patients.
 I witnessed long-term bonds being formed.

 The conclusion of the training visit will not be the end of the partnership.
 These teams will call upon each other for guidance and support for many months and years ahead.